Configuring app deployments

 cf curl GET /v3/deployments?app_guids=APP-GUID&status_values=ACTIVE

 Where APP-GUID is the GUID of the app.
-Deployments are listed in chronological order, with the latest deployment displayed as the last in a list.
+Deployments are listed in chronological order, with the latest deployment displayed as the last in the list.

 4. Run: